For the foreseeable future, we have suspended in-person worship.

 Want to explore what God is doing in the heart of Charlotte?
 We hope you’ll start by visiting First Presbyterian Church.
 All are welcome here as we grow into a diverse urban faith community.

 Almost 200 years ago, the small town of Charlotte set aside this city block as a spiritual front porch for its residents.
 That town has grown into a major city.
 Our urban neighborhood changes continuously and First Presbyterian responds to those changes as agents of God’s love, compassion and grace.
 We believe that makes First Pres an exciting place to live out our faith.

 We hope you’ll visit us.
 Our church at the corner of Trade and Church streets may look imposing, but our doors are open wide, no matter where you are on your faith journey.
 Visit any time.
 Or join us on Sunday mornings for coffee in our Welcome Center.
 Drop in anytime between 9:45 and 11 a.m. for this casual, low-key time to meet others, ask questions and learn more about First Presbyterian.
 We look forward to sharing coffee and getting to know you.

 Directions & Parking

 Few things are limited to only members: getting married in the church, having a child baptized and serving as a deacon or elder.
-All of the other activities you see here on the website are open to everyone.
+Other activities you see here on the website are open to everyone.

 Want to talk with somebody?
-Start with Lucy Caldwell, Membership Development Coordinator, 704.927.0241.
-Lucy can answer your questions or put you in touch with the right person no matter what you want to know or discuss.
+Email Jane Ives, Membership Development Coordinator, or call her at 704.927.0241.
+Jane can answer your questions or put you in touch with the right person no matter what you want to know or discuss.

-Also, if you want to know more about joining our congregation, Lucy will walk you through that process.
+Also, if you want to know more about joining our congregation, Jane will walk you through that process.